mattsn0222/Self-Driving-Car/README.md

 Since the problem at hand was very similar to the Traffic Sign Classifier project, we trained a LeNet network to do the job.
 To prepare for real-life scenarios, we trained the network on 55,000 images from the LISA Traffic Light Dataset.
 The trainer code is in trainer/Traffic_Light_Classifier.ipynb, the combination of MobileNet and the secondary network is in trainer/Combined.ipynb

-While this is a very strong combination in real world situations, the MobileNet couldn't reliably detect the traffic light, and when it did, the secondary classifier had problems, especially with green light, often mistaking for yellow or red, due to the heavy yellow color from the frame.
+While this is a very strong combination in real world situations, in the parking lot MobileNet couldn't reliably detect the traffic light, and when it did, the secondary classifier had problems.
+Green light was classified yellow or red, due to the heavy yellow color from the frame.

 There are 3 ROSbag files which we used for testing, using the first word of the filename they're called Just, Loop and Train.
 The first 2 was promising, but the 3rd one had problems even on the pretrained MobileNet part.
 There're annotated videos about this solution for all 3 samples. (fablenet_train.mp4, fablenet_loop.mp4, fablenet_just.mp4)